freenas/freenas-docs/userguide/support.rst

 * `nanobsd
   <https://forums.freenas.org/index.php?forums/nanobsd.10/>`_: the
-  embedded operating system %brand% is based upon.
+  embedded operating system on which FreeNAS® and TrueNAS® are based.

 * `Django
   <https://forums.freenas.org/index.php?forums/django.11/>`_: the web
-  framework used by the %brand% graphical administrative interface.
+  framework used by the FreeNAS® and TrueNAS® graphical administrative interface.

 * `Dojo Toolkit
   <https://forums.freenas.org/index.php?forums/dojo-toolkit.12/>`_:
   the javascript toolkit used to create widgets and handle client side processing.

-The following categories are available under **How-To Guides:**
+These categories are available under **How-To Guides:**

 * `Hacking
   <https://forums.freenas.org/index.php?forums/hacking.14/>`_:
-  undocumented tricks for getting the most out of your %brand% system.
+  undocumented tricks for getting the most out of your FreeNAS® or TrueNAS® system.

 * `Installation
   <https://forums.freenas.org/index.php?forums/installation.15/>`__: